stephen-c-perry/stephen-c-perry/README.md

 ### Hello there!
 I'm Stephen Perry.

-I'm a student at Codeup studying Data Science.
-I'll be learning Python, SQL and other tools and how to use them in the data science pipeline.
-I'll also learn how to apply concepts and formulas in statistics to analyze data sets and deduce valuable information to aid stakeholders in making critical business decisions.
+As a Data Scientist, I specialize in extracting valuable insights from complex data sets and providing data-driven solutions to businesses and organizations.
+My expertise includes data wrangling, machine learning, data visualization, and statistical analysis.

 <!--
 **stephen-c-perry/stephen-c-perry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.